 3. Prompt engineering

-Prompt engineering is a technique focused on optimizing the input provided to an LLM.
+Prompt engineering is a technique focused on optimizing the input provided to your large language model, typically facilitated by LLM agents and LLM function calling.
 By carefully crafting the wording and information contained in each prompt, prompt engineering can shape the model's output.
 Prompts can be categorized into various types, including task-oriented, content-specific, question-answering formats, and chain of thought prompting.

 Effective prompt engineering requires a deep understanding of the LLM's capabilities and limitations.
 By providing clear instructions, context, and desired formats, prompt engineering can mitigate some of the inherent shortcomings of basic prompts.